justinherman42/Data_Science_Projects/R/county_wide_exit_polls/readme.md

-3 part analysis of county wide 2016 election data
+2 part analysis of county wide 2016 election data
 # Part 1
 + focus on simple linear model, exploring how white a county was in 2016, effected presidential voting beahvior
 + For executed rpubs file see [link](http://rpubs.com/justin_herman_42/457705)

+# Part 2
++ data visualization using the choroplethr package